About Beech Hardwood

 The key to a happy beech floor is regular cleaning.
 Make sure to clean up spills, and avoiding lingering moisture as often as possible.
 Beech doesn’t require any more special care than most other hardwood floors.
 If you routinely sweep, mop, and clean with a gentle cloth, your beech floor will not incur unusual gouges from dust and grit, or have atypical discoloration.

 If you’re looking for a simple, durable, and versatile wood flooring for your home in Painesville, then take a good look at beech hardwood.
 Call the friendly professionals at Floor Coverings International of Mentor to schedule your free in-home consultation and visit from our mobile showroom.
-We proudly offer a large selection of hardwood flooring options to the greater Mentor, Painesville, and Willoughby area.
+We proudly offer a large selection of hardwood flooring options to the greater Mentor, Painesville, Willoughby, and Cleveland area.

 You May Also Enjoy: